Courses

 Lec-17.5 P/NP Available

-Courses in seminar format for practitioners, directors, site supervisors, leaders and staff in programs serving children and youth related to professional development, including topics such as: emerging trends in the field, quality improvement efforts, advocacy, staff supervision, legal and licensing issues, facilities and fund development and other topics as needed.
+Meetings in seminar format for practitioners, directors, site supervisors, leaders and emerging leaders in programs serving children and youth.
+Topics may include emerging trends in the field, policy and advocacy, equity/inclusion/belonging, quality improvement efforts, staff supervision and teamwork, legal and licensing issues, facilities and fund development, and other topics as needed.

 CSU